Nicolas-le/antisemitism-detector/README.md

 ---
 ## Preparing the environments.

-I recommend using anaconda environment.s The *.yml files make sure that the correct library versions are installed.
+I recommend using anaconda environments.
+The *.yml files make sure that the correct library versions are installed.

 ```
 git clone https://github.com/Nicolas-le/antisemitism-detector.git